-Using Built-in Functions on GPUArray
+Built-In Functions That Support GPUArray

 A subset of the MATLAB built-in functions supports the use of GPUArray.
 Whenever any of these functions is called with at least one GPUArray as an input argument, it executes on the GPU and returns a GPUArray as the result.
 You can mix input from GPUArray and MATLAB workspace data in the same function call.
 These functions include the discrete Fourier transform (fft), matrix multiplication (mtimes), and left matrix division (mldivide).